dapr/docs/daprdocs/content/en/operations/security/app-api-token.md

 ## Authenticating requests from Dapr

-Once app token authentication is configured in Dapr, all requests coming from Dapr will include the token:
+Once app token authentication is configured in Dapr, all requests *coming from Dapr* include the token:

 ### HTTP